 \section{Numerical results and theoretical insights}

-In this section, we denote by $\mathfrak{F}$, a generic cost function, such as entanglement fidelity, the CHSH functional, or quantum Fisher information, which acts on the output state $\rho^{\mathrm{out}}_U$ from the circuit in Fig. \ref{circuit}.
-We explicitly remark the dependence of the state $\rho^{\mathrm{out}}_U$ on the unitary $U\in \mathrm{SU}(2^{n+1})$ that encodes the initial state made of an input signal qubit $\ket{\psi}$ and ancillary qubits initialized in $\ket{0}$.
+In this Section, we denote as $\mathfrak{F}$ a generic cost function, such as entanglement fidelity, the CHSH functional, or quantum Fisher information, which acts on the normalized state $\rho^{\mathrm{out}}_U$.
+We remark the dependence of the state on the unitary $U\in \mathrm{SU}(2^{n+1})$ that encodes the initial state made of an input signal qubit $\ket{\psi}$ and ancillary qubits initialized in $\ket{0}^{\otimes n}$.
 The optimal value of $\mathfrak{F}_n^*$ is given by